davidleonardi418/omop-lite/README.md

       - "5432:5432"
 ```

+## Synthetic Data

+If you need synthetic data, some is provided in the `synthetic` directory.
+It provides a small amount of data to load quickly.
+To load the synthetic data, run the container with the `SYNTHETIC` environment variable set to `true`.

+This data only provides the following tables:

+- `CONCEPT`
+- `CONDITION_OCCURRENCE`
+- `MEASUREMENT`
+- `OBSERVATION`
+- `PERSON`

 ## Bring Your Own Data

-You can provide your own data for loading into the tables by placing your CSV files in the `data/` directory.
+You can provide your own data for loading into the tables by placing your files in the `data/` directory.
 This should contain `.csv` files matching the data tables (`DRUG_STRENGTH.csv`, `CONCEPT.csv`, etc.).

+To match the vocabulary files from Athena, this data should be tab-separated, but as a `.csv` file extension.

 ## Setup Script